Nicole Scherzinger Puts On Leggy Display In Sexy Red Dress

 Like she normally does for shoots, Scherzinger rocks a face full of gorgeous makeup complete with pink lipstick and fierce highlighter.
 Nicole accessorizes the look with a diamond necklace and matching bracelet.
 Additionally, the Hashtag Legend Magazine Instagram page has been sharing a number of photos from the spread and even referring to Scherzinger as “The Queen.”

-Fans of the black-haired beauty can catch Nicole’s full interview as well as a wide array of photos here.
+Fans of the black-haired beauty can catch Nicole’s full interview as well as a wide array of photos on the Hashtag Legend website.